OranWeb/TCEssentials/content/en/docs/misc-guides/crimes2.md

 some things to keep in mind before you press the shiny button in the onboarding screen:

-1. There is only a single crime available right now, with newer crimes being released every 2 to 3 weeks.
+1. There are few crime available right now, with newer crimes being released every 2 to 3 weeks.
 2. Arson warehouse from Crimes 1.0 is STILL the best way to gain the most amount of CE.
 3. There's no guaranteed Hosp result crime in 2.0 as of yet.
 So do not migrate if you need that particular crime.
 4. Crimes 2.0 is super fun and has unique outcomes which alone makes it worth Migrating.
 A lot of attention to details have been given by the developers to every single aspect of crimes 2.0.